 #4: Evaluate Your Social Media Audience

 To fully evaluate and improve your social media performance, you also have to understand your audience better.
-Social media platforms allow you to see the location, age, and gender of your followers.
+Social media allow you to see the location, age, and gender of your followers.

 By using this information and the insights you have discovered through your content research, you will be able to recognize what works specifically for your followers.
 As a result, you will improve your current social media efforts and provide better content for your audience.

 The audience section from your social media audit should include: